In-house marketing team vs marketing agency.

 A common objection we hear from founders

 Reasonable.
 The counter-question we'd ask: does living the brand require the senior expertise to live in the office, or just visit the office?
 Most senior marketing leaders who join a £2M brand in-house leave within 18 months because the work isn't varied enough.
-They re-emerge at studios.
+They re-emerge at agencies.

 Three common scenarios